Kron4ek/Conty/README.md

 ./conty.sh command
 ```

-## How to create your own Conty executable
+## How to create your own Conty executables

-If you want to create Arch-based container then use the create-arch-bootstrap.sh script.
+If you want to create Arch-based container then use the **create-arch-bootstrap.sh** script.
 Root rights
 are required for this step, because chrooting is used here.

 ```